WMG: U.S. Acres

 - There were some exceptions, such as "Barn Of Fear".
 And in the actual episode itself, Wade sings "Wild Blue Yonder" for no reason at all.

-, they kept up the episode containing the episode "The Bad Sport" because Orson made a joke about Arnold Schwarzenegger
+When Paws Inc took down all the Garfield and Friends episodes off YouTube, they kept up the episode containing the episode "The Bad Sport" because Orson made a joke about Arnold Schwarzenegger in it.

 Jodie gave Roy the stereo in "Wanted: Wade".